 Most of these sources for sodium, except vegetables and other non-packaged natural foods, have nutrition facts labels.
 Consider reviewing those labels on the foods you eat for a week to get a sense of how much sodium you consume on average.
 Be sure to also measure any salt that you add to recipes and prepared foods.
 Once you establish a baseline, you’re ready to reduce your intake.

 A salt threshold reset

-As this NPR article explains, perhaps the best way to reduce your sodium intake is to just go cold-turkey and eliminate all sources from your diet that you can.
+As this NPR article explains, perhaps the best way to reduce your sodium intake is to just go cold-turkey and eliminate as much sources from your diet as you can.
 Do that for three weeks, and then slowly add it back in until you’re well within the dietary guidelines based on your race, age, and health.
 Completely eliminating all sodium may be impossible given that you can’t really avoid it in prepared foods, naturally occurring sodium, or when eating out.
 You can make a big dent in your consumption though.
 The good news is that if you take this approach, you’ll find it pretty easy to say no to salty foods at the end of that three weeks.
 You will have essentially reset your palate’s salt sensitivity threshold.

 Another simple idea?
 Just put the salt shaker away.
 Don’t add anymore salt to foods served at your table.
 You’ll gradually shift your salt sensitivity threshold downward.

 By the way, a food diary app can make it much easier to establish your sodium intake baseline and track your progress.
 Read this Saladmenu post on using MyFitnessPal.
 It may be a real eye-opener about your eating habits.

 Start your sodium reduction diet with Saladmenu recipes